-Pacini Hatfield Investments generates monthly income by selling call options based on the ETF's held in the account.
-Additionally, the holdings are hedged by purchasing put options that expire 2-to-6 months in the future.
+Pacini Hatfield Investments aims to generate monthly income by selling call options based on the ETF's held in the account.
+Additionally, the holdings may be hedged by purchasing put options that expire 2-to-6 months in the future.

 PHI principals and technology systems monitor option pricing as well as the market as a whole.

 Trades are made using account cash value.
 Some cash may be sidelined for contingencies.

 Typically the options are held to expiration so the full premium value is realized.

 Capital is put to work immediately to sell more spreads for the next cycle.